alanepaull/universal-xapi-translator/library-borrow-input.md

 ## BRANCH
 ### Description

-A unique identifier for that user
+A unique identifier for that brancg

 ### Purpose

-Analytics - to identify that user
+Analytics - to identify that branch

 ### Derivation
 Jisc